vmware/terraform-provider-nsxt/README.md

 The current version of this provider requires Terraform v0.10.2 or higher to run.

 The VMware supported version of the provider requires NSX version 2.2.x and Terraform 0.11.7.
-The recommended vSphere provider to be used in conjunction with the NSX-T Terraform Provider is 1.3.3.
+The recommended vSphere provider to be used in conjunction with the NSX-T Terraform Provider is 1.3.3 or above.

 Note that you need to run `terraform init` to fetch the provider before deploying.
 Read about the provider split and other changes to TF v0.10.0 in the